danmasters1/SOM_code/README.md

 SOM_code
 ========

-Algorithms for generating Self-Organizing Maps
+Algorithms for generating and testing Self-Organizing Maps